namelesscorp/tvault-core/reseal/README.md

 The reseal operation preserves the original creation metadata while updating the timestamp:
 - `CreatedAt` - Preserved from the original container
 - `UpdatedAt` - Set to the current time
-- `Comment` - Preserved from the original container
+- `Comment` - Сomment can be changed
+- `Tags` - Tags cat be changed

 ## Error Handling